go-acme/lego/README.md

    lego [global options] command [command options] [arguments...]

 VERSION:
-   0.0.1
+   0.0.2

 COMMANDS:
    run      Create and install a certificate auth     Create a certificate install  Install a certificate revoke   Revoke a certificate rollback Rollback a certificate help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --domains, -d [--domains option --domains option]					Add domains to the process --server, -s "https://www.letsencrypt-demo.org/acme/new-reg"				CA hostname (and optionally :port).
+   --domains, -d [--domains option --domains option]              Add domains to the process --server, -s "https://acme-staging.api.letsencrypt.org/acme/new-reg"       CA hostname (and optionally :port).
 The server certificate must be trusted in order to avoid further modifications to the client.
    --email, -m                               Email used for registration and recovery contact.
    --rsa-key-size, -B "2048"                       Size of the RSA key.
-   --no-confirm										Turn off confirmation screens.
-   --agree-tos, -e									Skip the end user license agreement screen.
    --path "/Volumes/Data/Users/azhwkd/Projects/go/src/github.com/xenolf/lego/.lego" Directory to use for storing the data --port                              Challenges will use this port to listen on.
 Please make sure to forward port 443 to this port on your machine.
 Otherwise use setcap on the binary
-   --help, -h										show help
-   --version, -v									print the version
+   --help, -h                             show help --version, -v                          print the version
 ```